rstam/specifications/source/sessions/driver-sessions.rst

 the ``endSessions`` command SHOULD be run multiple times to end 10,000 sessions at a time (in order to avoid creating excessively large commands).

-When connected to a sharded cluster the ``endSessions`` command can be sent to any mongos.
+When connected to a sharded deployment the ``endSessions`` command can be sent to any mongos.
 When connected to a replica set the ``endSessions`` command MUST be sent to the primary if the primary is available, otherwise it MUST be sent to any available secondary.